build-trust/ockam/documentation/use-cases/end-to-end-encryption-with-rust/README.md

     // initiate an Authenticated Key Exchange.
     bob.create_secure_channel_listener("listener", TrustEveryonePolicy)?;

-    // The computer that is running this program is likely within a private network and
+    // The computer running this program is likely within a private network and not
-    // not accessible over the internet.
+    // accessible over the internet.
     //
     // To allow Alice and others to initiate an end-to-end secure channel with this program
     // we connect with 1.node.ockam.network:4000 as a TCP client and ask the forwarding
     // service on that node to create a forwarder for us.
     //
-    // All messages that arrive at that forwarding address will be sent to this program
+    // All messages arriving at that forwarding address will be sent to this program
     // using the TCP connection we created as a client. let node_in_hub = (TCP, "1.node.ockam.network:4000");
     let forwarder = RemoteForwarder::create(&ctx, node_in_hub, "listener").await?;